-1. Geographical facts about Spain
+1. Geographical Facts about Spain

 Spain is a country on Europe’s Iberian Peninsula that includes 17 autonomous communities and two autonomous cities with aesthetically picturesque geography and lively flamboyant cultures.
-The European Country is the most visited country after USA, France, and China.
+The European Country is the most visited country after the USA, France, and China.

 It has the fifth major population in Europe Spain and houses 47 million people.
 If the start to finish of Spain is measured including the Canary Islands and the Spanish territories along the North African coastline, it will come up to 506,000 square kilometers.